-New Elections Process
+Elections Process

-Elections for signatory positions for all Clubs and Societies will be conducted online via the Union website, following the above elections timeline.
+Elections for signatory positions for all Clubs and Societies will be conducted online via the Union website, following the advertised elections timeline.
 The need to book, run, and report on the outcomes of AGMs has been removed as no meetings will be required in the new process.

-The new process will include a nominations period (7 - 11 April), a deadline for candidates to submit their information to be displayed on the voting page (14 April), and then a voting period (14 - 16 April).
-Results will be published online following the close of voting once the count for all elections has been completed on 16 April.
-This process will be the only way to elect your signatories for the next academic year.
+The new process will include a nominations period, a deadline for candidates to submit their information to be displayed on the voting page, and a voting period.
+Results will be published online following the close of voting once the count for all elections has been completed.
+This process will be the only way to elect your signatories.

 There will be a deadline ahead of the elections period for the close of the electoral roll.
 The electoral roll is the list of all students who are eligible to run/vote in these elections.
-The electoral roll will be comprised of all students who have a current valid official membership on the Union website by the cut off date of 31 March.
-Students will only be eligible to run/vote in elections for clubs and societies to which they have a membership by 31 March.
+The electoral roll will be comprised of all students who have a current valid official membership on the Union website by the close of the electoral roll.
+Students will only be eligible to run/vote in elections for clubs and societies to which they have a current valid membership.

-There will also be a deadline on 31 March for clubs and societies to complete the onboarding process to ensure they have submitted the required information for us to be able to facilitate their election.
 All active, onboarded groups will have their election automatically arranged and will not need to book or request an election.
-Any groups who do not complete this step and submit the required information to be onboarded by 31 March will not have an election arranged for them and will therefore enter dormancy in May on the committee handover date.
+Any groups who have not completed the required onboarding process before Easter will not have an election arranged for them and will therefore enter dormancy at the end of the academic year.